AndrasKovacs/staged/README.md

 # staged

 Staged compilation with two-level type theory.

-- Preprint.
-- Implementation.
+This is a system for two-stage compilation with full dependent types at both stages; as far as I know, the first such system.

+- [Preprint](paper/paper.pdf).
+Includes a proof of correctness of staging.
+- [Demo implementation](demo), together with a tutorial and some code examples.
+Has an efficient staging implementation and powerful inference for stage annotations.

 Older material, somewhat obsolete now: